elenlefoll/Quarto4Research/README.md

 -   how to export and share Quarto documents in different formats including HTML, PDF, LibreOffice Writer, and Microsoft Word.

 # Usage
-The interactive (and most up-to-date) online version of the tutorial is available at: https://elenlefoll.quarto.pub/quarto4research.
+The interactive (and most up-to-date) online version of the tutorial is available at: <https://elenlefoll.quarto.pub/quarto4research>.
 This is the version that I recommend learning from.

-To follow the instructions and complete the "Your turn!" sections, the tutorial requires learners to download and unzip LearningQuarto.zip.
+To follow the instructions and complete the "Your turn!" sections, the tutorial requires learners to download and unzip `LearningQuarto.zip`.
 This compressed file contains the two datasets and the folder structure that is used throughout this tutorial.

-The Quarto4Research.zip file contains the Quarto source code for the tutorial (Quarto4Research.qmd), as well as all the files necessary to render the tutorial locally.
-This ZIP file is primarily intended for educators who wish to adapt this Open Educational Resource (OER) to their students' needs.
+This repository contains the Quarto source code for the tutorial (`Quarto4Research.qmd`), as well as all the files necessary to render the tutorial locally.
+These files are primarily intended for educators who wish to adapt this Open Educational Resource (OER) to their students' needs.

 # License
 This tutorial is released under a CC-BY 4.0 license.